chris-paganon/vue-ai-tools/README.md

 - Install the python dependencies: `poetry install`.
 - Run the index builder: `poetry run python src`.

-#### Where is the data stored?
-The chat history is stored in a SQLite database in the `db/sqlite.db` file.

 #### Optional: User creation
 To easily access existing chats, you may want to create a user.
 You can simply do so by using the sign up button.
 However, if you don't set a sendgrid API key, you won't be able to receive the confirmation email.
 This won't prevent you from using the app, but you will get a message in the top bar.